We're taking action on what matters to our community.

-- Change public policy and the allocation of resources, particularly to the more disadvantaged within our community.
+- change public policy and the allocation of resources, particularly to the more disadvantaged within our community.

-- Participate in agenda setting on matters impacting our local communities.
+- participate in matters impacting our community.

 How do we advocate?

-We advocate on your behalf by participating in industry forums, making submissions, submitting applications for funding and meeting with Federal and State Members of Parliament and key staff from government departments.
+We advocate on your behalf by participating in industry forums, making submissions, submitting applications for funding and meeting with federal and state Members of Parliament and key staff from government departments.